ZBYnb1/MSlocPRED/README.md

 The model in the file is uploaded using git lfs, if you need to download the full file content method:

--git lfs install
+git lfs install

--git lfs clone git@github.com:ZBYnb1/MSlocPRED.git
+git lfs clone git@github.com:ZBYnb1/MSlocPRED.git

 Usage of this MATLAB software package: